Understanding Transportation Management Systems

 Manufacturing:

 Manufacturers use TMS to move raw materials and finished goods efficiently.
-TMS systems help optimize supply chains, ensuring timely production and delivery.
+TMS helps optimize supply chains, ensuring timely production and delivery.

 Third-Party Logistics (3PL) Providers: